Rubondo Island National Park

 • Witness Chimpanzees closely in the wild.

-• ● Expect to see different animal species including Sitatunga, Elephants, Giraffes, Hippos, Bushbucks, Pythons, Crocodiles, Chimpanzees (not fully habituated), Bush pigs, and Suni
+• Expect to see a variety of animal species, including Sitatunga, Elephants, Giraffes, Hippos, Bushbucks, Pythons, Crocodiles, Chimpanzees (not fully habituated), Bush pigs, and Suni.

-• Lake Victoria forms a spectacular sight for visitors with the deepest point in the lake (Irumo) forming part of the park
+• Lake Victoria is a spectacular sight for visitors, with the lake’s deepest point (Irumo) within the park.

-• Enjoy the magnificent view of one of the last remaining representatives of evergreen dense primary lowland Congolese forest with a unique habitat mosaic amid high biodiversity value
+• Enjoy the magnificent view of one of the last remaining representatives of the dense, evergreen primary lowland Congolese forest, with a unique habitat mosaic and high biodiversity.

 • Visitors can see the Important gulfs of Irumo and Kamea

-• Expect clear sightings of both sunrise and sunset
+• Expect apparent sightings of both sunrise and sunset

-• Experience “Birds Islands” which is an amazing breeding site for waterbirds ● Visitors to Rubondo Island actually discover the Crocodile Island
+• Visitors to Rubondo Island actually discover the Crocodile Island.

 Facilities